Prag8855/aab/content/guides/permanent-residence.md

 To become a permanent resident, you must also...

 - [ ] **Have a job**
     You must have a stable, long-term income.
-If you are unemployed, if you are in your [probation period](/glossary/Probezeit), or if your work contract ends in the next 6 months, you might not get a [PR](/glossary/Niederlassungserlaubnis).
-If you have a history of stable employment, you might get it anyway.[^36]
+If you are unemployed, if you are in your [probation period](/glossary/Probezeit), or if your work contract ends in the next 6 months, your application will get rejected.[^36]
 - [ ] **Have a Blue Card for 21 to 27 months**
     27 months if you speak [[A1]] German, or 21 months if you speak [[B1]] German.[^10] This includes the time when you met the [Blue Card requirements](/guides/blue-card#blue-card-requirements), even if you had a different [residence permit](/glossary/Aufenthaltstitel).[^41]
 - [ ] **Speak [[A1]] or [[B1]] German**